benbalter/benbalter.github.com/_posts/2013-11-21-thats-not-how-the-internet-works.md

 ---
 layout: post
 comments: true
-excerpt: "The internet forces us to reimagine desktop technologies as vehicles for collaboration."
+description: "The internet forces us to reimagine desktop technologies as vehicles for collaboration."
 title: That's not how the internet works
 ---